A structured modified Newton approach for solving systems of nonlinear equations arising in interior-point methods for

 The theoretical setting is analogous to the setting in a previous work of ours on bound-constrained nonlinear problems \cite{EkFor2021}.
 For completeness, we review the background adapted to inequality-constrained quadratic programs in this section.
 Our interest is focused on the situation as primal-dual interior-point methods converge to a local minimizer $x^* \in \mathbb{R}^n$ with its corresponding multipliers $\lambda^* \in \mathbb{R}^m$ and slack variables $s^* \in \mathbb{R}^m $.
 Specifically we assume that the iterates of the method converge to a vector $\left( x^{*T}, \lambda^{*T}, s^{*T} \right)^T \triangleq (x^*,\lambda^*,s^*)$ that satisfies

-with $Z(x^*)$ denoting a matrix whose columns span the nullspace of the Jacobian corresponding to the active constraints with a strictly positive multiplier, $\lambda^*$.
+where $A_\mathcal{A}(x^\star)$ denotes the Jacobian corresponding to the active constraints and $Z(x^*)$ denotes a matrix whose columns span the nullspace of $A_\mathcal{A}(x^*)$.
 First-order necessary conditions for a local minimizer of (\ref{eq:IQP}) are given by (\ref{eq:OptCond:stationarity})-(\ref{eq:OptCond:complementarity}).
-The first-order conditions together with (\ref{eq:OptCond:posdef}) constitute second-order sufficient conditions for a local minimizer of (\ref{eq:IQP}), (\ref{eq:OptCond:stationarity})-(\ref{eq:OptCond:posdef}) \cite{GriNasSof2009}.
-In the theoretical results, we also assume that $(x^*, \lambda^*, s^*)$ satisfies (\ref{eq:OptCond:strictcomplementarity}).
-To simplify the notation, we let $z$ denote the triplet $(x, \lambda, s)$.
-For a given barrier parameter $\mu \in \mathbb{R}$, we are interested in the function $F_{\mu}:\mathbb{R}^{n+2m} \rightarrow \mathbb{R}^{n+2m}$ given by
+The first-order conditions together with (\ref{eq:OptCond:posdef}) and (\ref{eq:OptCond:strictcomplementarity}) constitute second-order sufficient conditions for a local minimizer of (\ref{eq:IQP}) \cite{GriNasSof2009}.
+In the theoretical results, we also assume that $(x^*, \lambda^*, s^*)$ satisfies (\ref{eq:OptCond:regularity}).